gr-rahimi/APSim/README.md

 1. Clone a fresh copy of the git APSim repository (`git clone <path to APSim repo>`).

-2. Download and Install Anaconda (pyhton 2.7)
+2. Download and Install Anaconda (python 2.7)

 3. Install the following python packages using all available in Anaconda repositories: